 Malt extract is a concentrated, unhopped wort.
-It is produced, concentrated and sterily packaged by the maltster.
+It is produced and concentrated by the maltster.

 Malt extract is also suitable for baking and cooking.